AlbertoLameira7/spookyjam/README.md

 ![](walk_door.gif)

-New scene on load needs transition effect
+<p>New scene on load needs transition effect</p>

 <h2>Flashlight version 1<h2>

 ![](flashlight.gif)

-Future versions of the light mechanics will allow the player to control the flashlight direction, it will point to where the cursor is.
+<p>Future versions of the light mechanics will allow the player to control the flashlight direction, it will point to where the cursor is.</p>

-<h1>Aim and Shoot version 1</h2>
+<h2>Aim and Shoot version 1</h2>

 ![](shoot_aim.gif)

-This version of the shooting and aiming is more proof of concept, future versions will allow the user to control the direction of the gun and light, it will point to where the cursor is.
+<p>This version of the shooting and aiming is more proof of concept, future versions will allow the user to control the direction
+of the gun and light, it will point to where the cursor is.</p>